Submissions for the 2025 Cardboard Edison Award open January 1!

 Submissions:

-Submissions must include a brief description of the game, a video overview, and a rules document, in addition to a $20 submission fee (or Patreon code).
+Submissions must include a brief description of the game, a 3-minute video overview, and a rules document, in addition to a $25 submission fee (or Patreon code).
 See the submissions page for full guidelines.
+Note: The 3-minute limit for videos is different from previous years’ contests.

 Judging process: